hilios/sinatra-sprockets/README.md

 The integration is easily done by requiring the [sprockets-sass](https://github.com/petebrowne/sprockets-sass) gem.

-None the less any gem that have integration with the Sprockets will work seamlessly.
+Also any gem that have integration with the Sprockets will work seamlessly.
 If you need any other configuration you can call Sprockets configuration directly.